 Here’s a closer inspection.

-Overall, we were pleased at what we saw, with the caveat of wishing to know what the ingredients were making up the mix.
+Overall, we were pleased with what we saw, with the caveat of wishing to know what the ingredients were making up the mix.
 On the plus side, OMRI listing is very good – indicating it is accepted for certified organic agriculture.

 Miracle Gro Seed Starting Potting Mix was next up.
 The labeling seems to be trying to straddle the seed starting mix/ potting soil applications without specifying if it is suitable for both.
-The bag says it is enriched with Miracle Gro, which is no surprise, and the mix is excellent for starting cuttings.
+The bag says it is enriched with Miracle-Gro, which is no surprise, and the mix is excellent for starting cuttings.
 The bag has 8 quarts and is $4.77 at Lowe’s or Home Depot, which is enough for a small gardener to start seeds with.
 This mix is not OMRI listed.
 Here is Miracle Gro’s online listing.

-Our concern with Miracle Gro is their blend of plant food emphasizes vegetative growth and strong flowering, without the nutrients for fruit or food production.
+Our concern with Miracle-Gro is their blend of plant food emphasizes vegetative growth and strong flowering, without the nutrients for fruit or food production.
 We have had numerous customers call or email asking why their tomato plants had such lush, dark green leaves and were covered in flowers but not producing a single tomato, or very few.
-When we asked if they were using Miracle Gro, they seemed shocked that we could know what they were using!
+When we asked if they were using Miracle-Gro, they seemed shocked that we could know what they were using!

-The ingredients are listed – peat moss, perlite, Miracle Gro fertilizer and a wetting agent.
+The ingredients are listed – peat moss, perlite, Miracle-Gro fertilizer, and a wetting agent.
 Not terrible, but not the greatest either.
 If you’ve read Starting Seeds at Home – a Deeper Look, you remember that during germination, seeds have no need for fertilizers as they carry everything they need to sprout and establish a seedling inside the seed coat.
 The fertilizer might be beneficial during the seedling phase, but more soil nutrients are definitely needed to sustain a healthy plant, so this is not a seed to garden transplant mix.
-The wetting agent will be beneficial in the germination stage, but could contribute to mold and fungal issues for the seedling if the gardener isn’t aware and careful in not over watering and inadvertently saturating the soil, which the wetting agents will make worse.
+The wetting agent will be beneficial in the germination stage but could contribute to mold and fungal issues for the seedling if the gardener isn’t aware and careful in not overwatering and inadvertently saturating the soil, which the wetting agents will make worse.

-There is valid concerns raised about the harvesting of sphagnum peat moss from Canada as being sustainable or not.
+There are valid concerns raised about the harvesting of sphagnum peat moss from Canada as being sustainable or not.
 It takes peat moss bogs several hundred to a thousand years to mature, depending on the conditions, so it is hard to “sustainably” manage them.